linked-db/linked-ql/README.md

 <br>

 > Think a better replacement for your ORMs and migration tools (combined)!
-Linked QL is a next generation database query client and migration wizard that helps you cut through the complexities with ease!

 <div align="center">

 [Follow](https://x.com/LinkedQL) • [Sponsor](https://github.com/sponsors/ox-harris)

-Try a modern approach to database abstraction!
+Linked QL is a next generation databaase query client and migration wizard that helps you cut through the complexities with ease! `v0.3` is our latest iteration yet!

 Linked QL is JS-based and database-agnostic—supporting PostgreSQL, MySQL and mariadb (on the backend), and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) (in the browser)!

 </div>